Henri Rousseau: Retirement and death

 After Rousseau's retirement in 1893, he supplemented his small pension with part-time jobs and work such as playing a violin in the streets.
 He also worked briefly at Le petit Journal, where he produced a number of its covers.

+An equally famous work by Rousseau, included in the collection of John Hay Whitney, is Tropical Forest with Monkeys, which was painted during the last months of his life.
+It shows one of his signature exotic landscapes, lush, tropical, and virgin.
+Many of the animals in Rousseau's images have human faces or attributes.
+The central monkeys in this painting hold green sticks from which strings appear to dangle, suggesting fishing poles and human leisure activities, thereby emphasizing the quasi-human experience of the animals.
+In this sense Rousseau's anthropomorphized primates can be seen not as true wild beasts, but rather as representing an escape from the "jungle" of Paris and the everyday grind of civilized life.

 Rousseau exhibited his final painting, The Dream, in March 1910, at the Salon des Independants.

 In the same month Rousseau suffered a phlegmon in his leg, one which he ignored.
 In August, when he was admitted to the Necker Hospital in Paris where his son had died, he was found to have gangrene in his leg.
 After an operation, he died from a blood clot on 2 September 1910.

 At his funeral, seven friends stood at his grave: the painters Paul Signac and Manuel Ortiz de Zárate; the artist couple Robert Delaunay and Sonia Terk; the sculptor Constantin Brâncuși; Rousseau's landlord Armand Queval, and Guillaume Apollinaire, who wrote the epitaph Brâncuși put on the tombstone:

 We salute you Gentle Rousseau you can hear us.

 Delaunay, his wife, Monsieur Queval and myself.

 Let our luggage pass duty free through the gates of heaven.

-We will bring you brushes paints and canvas.
+We will bring you brushes, paints and canvas.